 Loose-fill and blown-in insulations come in several forms.
 Some can simply be poured out of a bag, while others are blown through a special machine, and then through an applicator hose.
 Cellulose and chopped fiberglass are the most common types of loose fill and blown in insulation.

 Sometimes the only way to insulate the walls of an existing house is to drill holes in the walls and blow insulation into the wall cavities.
 Existing attics can be insulated in a variety of ways, but blown-in insulations are often quicker and cheaper to install than batts.
-When carefully blown into sidewalls, insulation can help to tighten a house, thus minimizing infiltration while maximizing energy efficiency and comfort.
+When carefully blown into sidewalls by an experienced installer, insulation can help to tighten a house, thus minimizing infiltration while maximizing energy efficiency and comfort.

 Fiberglass insulation comprises nearly 90% of the US market for home insulation.
 Fiberglass insulation, however, poses many health risks.
 Imagine what happens when a window is broken: the glass is extremely sharp and is very dangerous.
 Fiberglass insulation has the same effect on our lungs, skin, and eyes.
 The area exposed to fiberglass becomes itchy and irritated.
 If these small particles of glass become lodged in the lungs, serious respiratory conditions may result (Green Build).
 Much of the concern over the potential carcinogenic aspects of man-made mineral fibers relates to very small diameter fibers which can be inhaled.
 Fiberglass insulation is our least preferred type of insulation when upgrading homes because it is itchy and more expensive than cellulose insulation.
 It is important to understand that the exposure to fiberglass is not significantly risky unless you live near a production facility or work with it on a regular basis.

 Chopped fiberglass is installed in a manner similar to that of cellulose.
 It is composed of small fibers of glass, but is loose in form so that it can be blown into wall cavities or attic spaces.
 Glass is inherently non-combustible and is not subject to being attacked by pests, so it does not need to be chemically treated like cellulose.